alii/monitor/README.md

 You will only have to run these commands once.

+Next, you'll have to copy `.env-template` to a new file in the same folder and call it `.env`.
+You can now configure the application to your hearts content!

 ### Starting the monitor

 Just like installing, running is also super simple.
 All you have to do is